julien-nc/nextcloud-webdav-filepicker/README.md

 ## <a id='s6-3' />Create Nextcloud share links

-As long as CORS headers can't be changed to allow extra origins (like it's done with WebDav endpoints in WebAppPassword), the browser can't create new share links.
+As long as the CORS headers can't be changed on Nextcloud side to allow extra origins (like it's done for WebDav endpoints in WebAppPassword), in most cases, the browser can't make the OCS requests to create new share links on Nextcloud.
+The file picker will still try to make those requests.
+They will succeed only if the file picker is used under the same domain as the target Nextcloud.
-You can still do it anywhere else, on the server side of your web application for example.
+If it fails, you can still do it anywhere else, on the server side of your web application for example.
 The `get-files-link` event provides a share link template and the OCS URL to create such share links.
 The OCS API endpoint looks like `https://my.nextcloud.org/ocs/v2.php/apps/files_sharing/api/v1/shares`.

-Here is an example of link creation:
+Here is an example of link creation that you can do on your server side:

 ```
 curl -H "OCS-APIRequest: true" -u login:token -X POST -d "path=/path/to/file&shareType=3" "$OCS_URL"